The Pros and Cons of Indoor Cycling – What to Know Before Hand

 Not For Everyone

 Spin bike is not the easiest exercise bike to use.
 It requires good balance and the ability to mount and dismount the bike which is not an easy task for senior users.
-Plus, spin bike flywheels are often heavy (unlike you buy a Keiser M3i or a similar bike with light flywheel) and require extra effort to get them moving and keep them turning.
+Plus, spin bike flywheels are often heavy (unless you decide to buy a Keiser M3i or a similar bike with light flywheel) and require extra effort to get them moving and keep them turning.
 These facts bring a limitation on who can ride the bikes so you may want to consider other exercise bikes such as recumbent or upright bikes.
+Those are much easier and more comfortable to use than spin bikes.

 All things considered, the numerous benefits of indoor cycling outweigh the few disadvantages.
 That being said, it is an activity that is worth considering and practicing.
 From health benefits to practicality perks, indoor cycling or spinning combines the best features to deliver a satisfactory and fulfilling workout experience.
 If you can overcome space restrictions, saddle sore/back pain, and find other means to connect with nature and get some vitamin D — Indoor cycling will be the best decision you ever made!